-Three PhD students in the School have been selected to join Europe’s finest University students in creative and intellectual collaboration at Roche Continents 2018.
+Two PhD students in the School have been selected to join Europe’s finest University students in creative and intellectual collaboration at Roche Continents 2019.

 The highly prestigious Roche Continents - a full week of interdisciplinary challenges and inspiration – selects only 100 students from the sciences and arts at European Universities to attend.
-Elena Purlyte from Dario Alessi’s Lab (MRC-PPU), Guillermo Serrano Najera from Kees Weijer’s Lab (Cell and Developmental Biology) and Luke Fulcher from Gopal Sapkota’s Lab (MRC-PPU) are three of those who will take part in the week of activities in Salzburg from 15th – 19th August 2018.
+Tom Snelling from Philip Cohen's Lab (MRC-PPU) and Margarita Kalamara from Nicola Stanley-Wall’s Lab (Molecular Microbiology) are two of those who will take part in the week of activities in Salzburg in August.